Thunderstrike597/CensorUp-Local/README.md

 ### How ***CensorUp-Local*** Differs From ***CensorUp***:
 -In the original CensorUp, the project was very hard and complicated to setup on your system..
 In this version, the project is *literally* one click away from being ready to use!
-(Although you do need python installed for this to work..
-But hey!
-It's 10x easier than the original with python being the only thing needed!
-Everything else is automatically installed :D)
+There's even an installer as of V3!

 -In both the original & ***CensorUp-Local***, you are able to censor any set of swear words throughout a chosen video..
 However CensorUp-Local
 Brings Extremely Useful Features To the Table (See Below For All New Features):